 Yet now, in this week’s Parshah, we finally receive the clues we need to put at least part of the puzzle together.
 As it turns out, Bilaam’s attempts to curse Bnei Yisrael took place at the same point in time as Moshe’s prayer to enter into Eretz Yisrael.
 It may be no accident, then, that the phrase Moshe uses to describe the timing of his prayer—“at that time,” or “in that period” (בעת ההוא)—is the exact same phrase the Torah uses when dating the Bilaam episode: “Balak the son of Zippor was the king of Moab in that period, בעת ההוא” (Num.
 22:4).

 But there is more to this synchronization than the mere coincidence of a fairly conventional chronological construction.
 In fact, when we really start to think about it, these two tales, Bilaam’s curses and Moshe’s prayer, are quite substantively connected.
-At the very same time, we have here two prophets—whom Chazal actually identifies as spiritual counterparts!
+At the very same time, we have here two prophets—whom Chazal actually identify as spiritual counterparts!
 (Sifrei Devarim 357)—each entreating Hashem to fill a special favor on their behalf.
-Both are taken “ראש הפשגה,” i.e., “to the top of a hill”—Bilaam in order to behold the people whom he wishes to curse (Num.
+Both are bidden “ראש הפשגה,” i.e., “to the top of a hill”—Bilaam in order to behold the people whom he wishes to curse (Num.
 23:14), Moshe in order to behold the land that he will not be permitted to enter (Deut.
 3:27).
 Both, however, fail in their mission, and are even commanded to remain silent as a result—Balak orders Bilaam silent because Bilaam has not succeeded in cursing Bnei Yisrael (Num.
 23:25), and Hashem orders Moshe silent because Moshe will not succeed in entering Eretz Yisrael (Deut.
 3:26).
-And both emerge from their defeat by turning to the topic of “אחרית הימים,” “the end of days,” about which they prophesy at length (Num.
+And both emerge from their defeat by turning, in relatively short order, to the topic of “אחרית הימים,” “the end of days,” about which they prophesy at length (Num.
 24:14ff; Deut.
 4:30ff).

 These parallels are further underscored by striking linguistic resonances between the two Parshas.
 Most notably: